strata-org/jverify/docs/guide/src/pre_and_postconditions.md

     return -1;
   }

-  @Pure // enables calling sorted in a contract
+  @Pure // enables calling sorted in a contract such as precondition
   @Erased // enables the call to forall in the body boolean sorted(int[] arr)
   {